Up to 50% off sofas & mattresses — limited‑time deals.

 RH Sofa Reviews (2026)

-RH’s most popular sofa lines are built around deep seats and long, relaxed sessions, with starting prices roughly in the $2,995–$4,850 range.
-We tested four core models for comfort, back support, cooling, durability, cleaning, room fit, and value.
-The pattern was consistent: the plusher the sit, the more you need to manage posture and stay on top of cushion upkeep.
+RH’s best-known sofas lean toward deep seats and long lounge sessions, with current starting prices on RH running from about $3,135 to $4,125 for the four models we focused on.
+In our hands-on testing, we compared comfort, back support, cooling, durability, cleaning, room fit, and value.
+The pattern was simple: the softer the sit, the more you have to manage posture and stay on top of cushion upkeep.

 Product Overview